ShaniGeva12/data-manage-app/README.md

 Run `json-server --watch db.json --port 3002` to activate local db.

 Please note that the api calls for this port (3002), so make sure you specify it.

-## Install Dependencies
-Run `npm install` to get all dependencies locally.

 ## Development server
 Run `ng serve --port 5002` for a dev server.
 Navigate to [http://localhost:5002/](http://localhost:5002/).